 Prepare these polvorones recipe at home and enjoy them with a delicious café de ollain a very mexican style.
 These yummy treats are similar in texture to a pie crust, something between a cake and a cookie.

-Form a ball, wrap it with cling film and placet it in the refrigerator for 30 minutes.
+Form a ball, wrap it with cling film and place it in the refrigerator for 30 minutes.

 Place the polvorones on a baking sheet.
-If you want, you can make a mixture of 1 egg + 1 tablespoon of cream and use this to brush the top of the cookies.
+If you want, you can make a mixture of 1 egg + 1 tablespoon of cream and use this to brush the top of the cookies, but this is optional.

-Bake at 180°C (350F) for 18-20 minutes or until the polvorones start to brown.
-Take them out of the oven and very carefully place them on a cooling rack
+Bake at 370°F (180°C) for about 20 minutes or until polvorones start to brown on the edges.
+Take them out of the oven and very carefully place them on a cooling rack.

-Once the polvorones have cooled enough, you can roll them in icing sugar or brush them with melted butter and then roll them through sugar.
-Or you can simply enjoy them as they have come out of the oven.
+Once the polvorones have cooled enough, you can roll them on icing sugar or brush them with melted butter and then roll them on regular sugar.
+Or just enjoy as they are.

 If you want some chocolate flavored polvorones, remove a portion of the dough (for example 1/3) and add two tablespoons of cocoa powder, knead until the chocolate is well integrated into the dough.